 “Carry on, Grey.
 I may have use for you later.
 Stand ready.”

 A beeping started up behind me, and I went to look around the vault briefly, before closing it.
-A row of lights turned right, a series of thunks as the vault locked itself for the night.
+A row of lights lit up, a series of thunks as the vault locked itself for the night.
 Maybe the vault was the wrong word.
 Maybe it was more properly a hoard.

 She closed her door behind her, and leaned back against it, allowing herself an undignified little dance of delight as she kicked her heels off, directly onto a shoe rack.
 It’d been so long since she’d gotten a proper compliment.
 She would have to reward this man with his silly name.
 Slate Grey.
 Might as well call him Grey Grey.
 Double Grey.
 She’d think of a better name to embarrass the human with later.